Adoption from Foster Care

 A child must be fostered in the potential adoptive home for six months before the adoption can be finalized.
 A recent law change allows a judge to reduce the waiting period to three months when there are extenuating circumstances such as a youth who will turn 18 years old before the 6 months have passed.

-If you are considering adopting from foster care, we encourage you to watch the video series below from adoptive parent and professional Allison Douglas, Harmony Family Center Resource Center Program Manager.
+If you are considering adopting from foster care, we encourage you to watch the video links below from Allison Cooke Douglas, M.S., IECMH-E®, the Resource Center Program Director at Harmony.

 Great Expectations: Truths and Myths about Adoption